coil-kt/coil/README.md

 #### Image Loaders

 Both `imageView.load` and `AsyncImage` use the singleton `ImageLoader` to execute image requests.
-The singleton `ImageLoader` can be accessed using an extension function:
+The singleton `ImageLoader` can be accessed using a `Context` extension function:

 ```kotlin
 val imageLoader = context.imageLoader